orstavik/JoiComponents/book/chapter6/Pattern4_BatchCustomElementUpgrades.md

   </body>
 </html>
 ```
-Above is the FeatureDetectAndPolyfill example updated with this functionality.
-If you intend to load web components polyfills **sync**hronously, as I recommend,
-this is all you need.
 The only major drawback of this approach is that it will block the rendering of the main page
 until your web components polyfill has completed.
 There are mitigating circumstances for the sync approach: